Icecat

 • Shared the languages included in their agreement

-• If mapping isn’t managed by Icecat: what is the format of attributes name that they want to receive.
+• If mapping isn’t managed by Icecat, what format do they want for attribute names?
 Example:

 Attribute Name: IC_Image formats supportedDE